FiwareAtSupCom/LoraWan/README.md

 To configure the gateway for forwarding lorawan packets to the network server, you need to follow the next steps.
 -   Hardware connection.
--   Open gateway terminal(over Serial or SSH). you can follow the instructions in the [Seeeduino getting started section](https://wiki.seeedstudio.com/LoRa_LoRaWan_Gateway_Kit/).
+-   Open gateway terminal (over Serial or SSH).
+You can follow the instructions in the [Seeeduino getting started section](https://wiki.seeedstudio.com/LoRa_LoRaWan_Gateway_Kit/#getting-started).
 -   Configure the gateway to forward the lorawan packets to chirpstack server:

 ```bash